LeniwPetrou/Database_Web/README.md

       * **Redirection to the welcome page** of the app
       * **Logout** feature and **redirection to the login page** of the app

-      *Note:* The welcome page, the menu and generally the content of the app is modified, related to the category in which user belongs to.
+      *Note:* **The welcome page, the menu and generally the content of the app is modified**, related to the **category** in which **user belongs to**.
-      In detail, some features are for example: redirection to youtube songs or music sites if user belogs to music category, audio player on welcome page if user belogs to photography category, tourism sites if user belogs to tourism category...
+      In detail, some features are for example: *redirection to youtube songs or music sites if user belogs to music category, audio player on welcome page if user belogs to photography category, tourism sites if user belogs to tourism category...*

    * If user's authentication is **invalid**:
       * A **popup failure message** is displaying on the screen